26 March 2013

 Sunday Night Dinner and a Movie

 Weekends come and go so quickly it's easy to let those magical 48 hours pass by, wasted by excessive computer use or tv watching.
-This weekend, me and my mom opted to cherish our short reprieve by cooking a comforting meal and watching a French movie.
+This weekend, I opted to cherish this short reprieve by cooking a comforting meal and watching a French movie.

 The Movie: A Cat in Paris.